Dave-Hopes/Dave-Hopes/README.md

 - Coding has helped me be more social surprisingly
 - I have tried to make music before (it was bad)
 - I almost died once (did not ventilate my room correctly while doing oil paints haha)
+- Fan of philosophy and litterature (Camus, Aristotle, Diogen, Socrates, Absurdism, **Ghost in the machine*, ihnmams, the stranger, metamorphosis...)